Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Introduction

 Such biases may arise from a number of sources.
 Tatler and Vincent~\cite{tatler2009prominence} have suggested the following: biomechanical factors, saccade flight time and landing accuracy, uncertainty, distribution of objects of interest in the environment, task parameters.

 Understanding biases in how we move the eyes can provide powerful new insights into the decision about where to look in complex scenes.
-In a remarkable study \cite{tatler2009prominence}, Tatler and Vincent have shown that a model based solely on these biases and therefore blind to current visual information can outperform salience-based approaches.
+In a remarkable study \cite{tatler2009prominence}, Tatler and Vincent have shown that a model based solely on these biases and therefore blind to current visual information can outperform salience-based approaches (in particular, they compared against the well known model proposed by Itti \emph{et al}~\cite{IttiKoch98,walther2006} - see Tom Foulsham's Chapter in this book for an introduction, and the following Section \ref{sec:tour} for a probabilistic framing of saliency models).

-Clearly, the adoption of an approach based on stochastic processes can benefit of all the analysis and modeling tools that have been developed within such field and in the field of time series, much like happened to modern developments of econophysics \cite{mantegna2000} and finance \cite{paul2013stochastic}.